aero530/SketchbookTiffConverter/README.md

 Convert Sketchbook Tiff Files to Open Raster Images and retain layer information.

-This is a command line program that will convert a single tiff file or directory of tiff files that were created using Autodesk Sketchbook and convert them to Open Raster images (ora) so they can be opened / modified using other software (such as Gimp or Krita).
-Most importantly, the layer information is preserved.
+This is a command line program that will convert a single tiff file or directory of tiff files that were created using Autodesk Sketchbook to Open Raster images (ora).
+[Open raster](https://www.openraster.org) files can be opened / modified using other software (such as Gimp or Krita).
+Most importantly, this application preserves layer information.

 ## Using the application ##